hemelb-codes/hemelb/doc/user/XmlConfiguration.md

         * `<radius value="float" units="lattice"/>` or `<radius value="float" units="m"/>`

 ## Outlets
-As for "inlets" but with `s/inlet/outlet/`
+Similar to the parameters of "inlets" but substitute with outlet or use the command `s/inlet/outlet/`.

 ## Initial Conditions
 `<initialconditions>` - describe initial conditions.
 Child elements: